ffalt/pdf.js-extract/README.md

 # pdf.js-extract

-extracts data from XLSX files with low memory footprint
+extracts text from PDF files

-this is just a library packaged out of the examples for usage of pdf.js with nodejs.
+This is just a library packaged out of the examples for usage of pdf.js with nodejs.

 It reads a pdf file and exports all pages & texts with coordinates.
 This can be e.g. used to extract structured table data.